 - Note: If you want a smooth creamy sauce, let the sauce cool and chop it in a blender or food processor.

-Hatch Green Chili Sauce … It’s Whats for Mexican Food
+Hatch Green Chile Sauce Recipe … It’s What’s For Mexican Food

 This post was first published in July of 2015 and updated April, 2021 to add step by step photos.